jfishe/Richland_prefab_2br/Doors_Phase2.md

 author: John D. Fisher
 email: jdfenw@gmail.com
 summary:
-  Proposed Phase 2 changes to the BR#1 and BR#2 doors.
+  Proposed Phase 2 changes to the front and back doors.
 Collect plans for Phase 2 to be completed separatetly from the Phase 1 Kitchen, Living Room and Bedrooms.
 header-includes:
   - |